 The Liberal government has the responsibility to present a plan and to communicate it effectively to Canadians, so they can prepare in the coming months.
 Canadians deserve answers on how prepared we are and what the financial outlook for Canada is, so I implore the government to be transparent, honest and accountable.
 It is its duty to Canadians.

-To conclude, I sincerely thank the front-line workers in every industry in Kildonan—St. Paul, from health care workers to grocery store clerks and gas station attendants, for quickly adapting to the first wave of this pandemic and and physical distancing requirements, and even organizations that, despite being forced to drastically change their daily routines, rose to the occasion in service of our community.
+To conclude, I sincerely thank the front-line workers in every industry in Kildonan—St. Paul, from health care workers to grocery store clerks and gas station attendants, for quickly adapting to the first wave of this pandemic and physical distancing requirements, and even organizations that, despite being forced to drastically change their daily routines, rose to the occasion in service of our community.
 Churches, gurdwaras, synagogues, elder care homes, grocery stores, schools and hundreds of small businesses in Kildonan—St. Paul rallied with a true Canadian spirit of resilience and innovation to get the community through the first wave of the pandemic.

 That honestly gives me real hope for the second wave and whatever comes after that.
 I do believe we will get through this together.

-Madam Chair, it is an honour to rise in the House today to speak to the government's supplementary estimates and highlight some the important programs we have funded to support Canadians in these challenging times of the COVID-19 pandemic.
+Madam Chair, it is an honour to rise in the House today to speak to the government's supplementary estimates and highlight some of the important programs we have funded to support Canadians in these challenging times of the COVID-19 pandemic.

 Parliament has already approved the purpose of the statutory expenditures, and the terms and conditions under which they may be made, through other legislation.
 Therefore, the changes to statutory items are presented in the supplementary estimates for information purposes only.
 These priorities are supported by the appropriations requested in my department's main estimates for the years 2020-21.
 The majority of these adjustments in the supplementary estimates are for COVID measures, students, youth and seniors.